thomasabishop/eolas/Programming_Languages/Shell/Read.md

 # read

 The primary use of `read` is to capture user input from `stdin`.
-It is also often used frequently to parse strings or files that are redirected to it (with `<` and `<<`) or piped to it.
+It can also be used to parse strings or files that are redirected to it (with `<` and `<<`) or piped to it.
 In each case, what is read is stored as a variable.

 `read` will parse line by line using a space (`\n`) as the default delimiter.
 You can use IFS to parse by other characters and/or [split the contents into an array](/Programming_Languages/Shell/Split_into_array.md).